Healthy Balance

 Harry’s Journey in His Own Words

-See Harry, his wife, and his healthcare providers discuss Harry’s heart blockage and bypass surgery.
+See Harry discuss his heart blockage and bypass surgery.

-DEANNE MCINTIRE We don’t have patients that run for hours and hours and hours several months after this surgery.
-So it was a bit of an unknown, but also a way to learn.
+Deanna McIntire: We don’t have patients that run hours and hours and hours several months after this surgery.
+So, it was a a bit of an unknown, but also a way to learn.

-HARRY LANDERS After the 30 day checkup, I started the cardiac rehab program, I kind of implemented my own training program.
-I’d have physical exercises that I did, and I was monitored at all times.
+Harry: After the 30-day checkup, I started a cardiac rehab program.
+I kind of implemented my own training program.